Chamber of Reflection: Symbolism

+Placement

+The Chamber of Reflection should ideally be situated beneath the Lodge room, featuring a natural dirt floor and walls adorned in either black paint or constructed with rock surfaces to emulate a cave-like ambiance.
+It is important for the recipient or person being taken to the chamber to go down a flight of stairs (or a ladder) to represent going down to the center of the Earth.

 The human skull or full skeleton

-Early Lodges insisted on using a full human skeleton but today most Lodges used a skull and crossbones, it is meant to evokes physical death.
+Early Lodges insisted on using a full human skeleton but today most Lodges used a skull and crossbones; it is meant to evoke physical death.
 In Baroque painting, the still life associated with the presence of a skull was used to illustrate vanity (a defect of a person who thinks too highly of himself).
 The skull thus acted as a reminder of the fatality of death and as a call to humility.
 In European and Asian legends, the human skull is a counterpart to the vault of heaven.
 In the reflection cabinet, it recalls the alchemical theme of putrefaction.

 Mirror

-In some rites a mirror may be placed on the table of the reflection cabinet, it is meant to signifies the search for self-knowledge as well as introspection but also act as a reminder to the candidate that he is his own judge.
+In some rites a mirror may be placed on the table of the reflection cabinet; it is meant to signify the search for self-knowledge as well as introspection but also acts as a reminder to the candidate that he is his own judge.
 In ancient times, the mirror (speculum) was used to observe the sky.